Nine Perfect Strangers (TV series): Development

 On May 1, 2019, it was reported that Hulu had given the production a straight-to-series order.
-The limited series was created by David E. Kelley who also developed the series alongside John-Henry Butterworth who also served as executive producers alongside Nicole Kidman, Per Saari, Bruna Papandrea, Steve Hutensky, and Casey Haver.
-Production companies involved with the limited series are Made Up Stories, Blossom Films, and Endeavor Content.
-On January 7, 2020, Melissa McCarthy joined the miniseries as an executive producer.
-On July 29, 2020, it was announced Jonathan Levine was set to direct all eight episodes of the limited series as well as serve as an executive producer, while Gillian Bohrer joined the series as producer.
+The series was created by David E. Kelley, who developed the series with John-Henry Butterworth, both of whom also served as executive producers along with Nicole Kidman, Per Saari, Bruna Papandrea, Steve Hutensky, and Casey Haver.
+Kelley and Butterworth also served as co-showrunners.
+Production companies involved with the series are Made Up Stories, Blossom Films, and Endeavor Content.
+On January 7, 2020, Melissa McCarthy joined the series as an executive producer.
+On July 29, 2020, it was announced Jonathan Levine was set to direct all eight episodes of the series as well as serve as an executive producer, while Gillian Bohrer joined the series as producer.
 Yves Bélanger served as cinematographer.

+Despite being conceived as a limited series, it was announced in June 2023 that the series was renewed for a second season.

+The second season received €10m from the German Motion Picture Fund (GMPF), which accounted for almost 25% of the €44.8m distributed by the Berlin-based fund in 2023.
+Furthermore, the production secured the maximum allocation of €7.5 million from Austria's FISA+ program, designed to attract international productions to the country.
+The second season is being developed as a collaborative effort between the United States, Germany, and Austria, with production led by the US' Fifth Season alongside Germany's Supernix and Austria's Supernix Austria.
+In the second season, Masha will lead a fresh ensemble of nine strangers, who seek sanctuary from their hectic lives with a 10-day stay at a resort nestled in the Swiss Alps.